CHIEF & PRESIDENT'S LETTER

 Everyday, Firefighters, both men and women, throughout the world put their lives on the line to help the people of their communities.
 At the Westport Vol. Fire Dept. we are proud of the men and women who volunteer their time away from their families, and risk their lives to help our community.
 They train, practice, and take schooling for all emergencies we respond to everyday.

 We thank you for your donations this past year.

-Your Volunteer Firemen answered 322 calls in 2016.
-26 were for fires and hazardous conditions, 255 were medical with 20 of those being lifting assistance, 20 motor vehicle accidents and 41 were for weather and investigating gas, smoke or carbon monoxide alarms.
+Your Volunteer Firemen answered 326 calls in 2018.
+12 were for fires, 209 were medical with 16 being motor vehicle accidents, 1 for search in water, 17 were for severe weather, 22 were service calls including lift assists and 46 others for investigating gas, smoke or carbon monoxide alarms.

 Your donations and the funds from the Town of Westport and the Trustees of Sandcreek and Jackson Townships in Decatur County and Sandcreek and Columbia Townships in Jennings County have made it possible to maintain and upgrade our equipment and services.
-Our operating expenses for 2016 were $ 52,928.76.
-Our mortgage on the station was paid off during 2016.
-Our major costs were for insurance, fire gear for six firefighters, and replacement of six air bottles.
-We did purchase the property and buildings of the lumber company which adjoins our property from George Cann.
+Our operating expenses for 2018 were

 We thank you again for your donations.
 You may send your donation to the Fire Departmebt at PO Box 119, Westport, IN 47283-0119 or give it to one of the Officers.

 NOTE: As of January 1, 2019 Knox boxes for residences and businesses are only available for purchase online at www.knoxbox.com

 This web site is dedicated to all who volunteer to help our community.
 May God bless and protect these good people at all times.

 Read these facts about fire to stay informed about fire safety.